meshery/meshery/docs/pages/project/community.md

 ## Getting involved in the Community

 Want to get involved with project, read through the [Newcomers Guide](https://layer5.io/community/newcomers), which provides details on how to engage.
 Seek out other community members, who will make sure you are not left out.
 We always have a role for everyone whether to be a code-writer, a community manager, user, advocate, or just to listen in.
 Layer5 community is always open and warmly welcomes you.
-Check out our [community welcome guide](https://layer5.io/community/newcomers) for more details.
 If this is your first time making open source contribution, you are in the right place!
 Check out our [first timers' welcome guide](https://layer5.io/community/newcomers).

 Please see our [contributing guide]({{ site.baseurl }}/project/contributing) for more details.